• Skip to primary navigation

 • Turn off the oven and crack the door.
 Let the cheesecake sit in the oven for 30 minutes.
 Remove the cheesecake from the oven run a sharp paring knife between the cheesecake and the pan (this is to ensure the cake doesn't stick.
 Do not remove the springform).
 Let sit on the counter for 1 hour.

-• Cover loosely with plastic wrap and refrigerate for at least 8 hours.
+• Cover loosely with plastic wrap or aluminum foil and refrigerate for at least 8 hours.

 • Remove the springform pan sides, decorate the top, and serve.
 Makes 12 slices.

-• Make a smaller keto cheesecake - You would use the same ingredients for the crust, but you would cut all of the filling ingredients in half.
+• Make a smaller keto cheesecake - You would use the same ingredients for the crust, but you would cut all of the filling ingredients in half and use 3 eggs.
 During the baking process, check on your cheesecake at the 30 minute mark and keep an eye on it.
 It will be ready when the edges are set but the center is still jiggly.

 • Nut free version: If you are intolerant to almonds, you can do a 1 for 1 swap with sunflower seed flour!